General

 - 1.5B+ total deliveries optimized, enabling massive scale across multi-partner networks

-- Upto 90% increase in fleet utilization and last-mile productivity reported by retail/3PL partners through optimized dispatch and routing.
+- Up to 90% increase in fleet utilization and last-mile productivity reported by retail/3PL partners through optimized dispatch and routing

-- 17% reduction in freight costs and 32% increase in SLA compliance reported in retail logistics deployments, which closely relates to multi-partner 3PL performance improvements.Â
+- 17% reduction in freight costs and 32% increase in SLA compliance reported in retail logistics deployments

 In FMCG and distribution-heavy supply chains, Locus has supported centralized dispatch and routing across distributor fleets and third-party transporters, improving delivery predictability while lowering operational overhead.
-Courier and CEP operators have used Locus to reduce manual shipment processing, standardize SLA adherence, and improve execution visibility across partner networks.
+Distributor networks gain standardized execution without requiring each partner to adopt separate tools.

-Trends and Innovations in 3PL Delivery Orchestration
+Trends and Innovations in Delivery Orchestration for 2026

 - Greater automation in execution decisions: Dispatch, allocation, and exception handling are increasingly automated to reduce human dependency and improve response speed during disruptions.
+Over 90% of supply chain professionals plan to use AI tools to enhance customer support and improve forecasting accuracy, pointing to a near-universal shift toward AI-driven orchestration.

 - Control tower–led operations: Centralized command views are becoming essential for monitoring delivery performance across regions, partners, and service models in real time.
+The 2026 standard moves beyond passive dashboards toward proactive, AI-augmented control towers that recommend corrective actions.

 - Deeper integration across logistics systems: Tighter connections between order management, warehouse systems, and carrier platforms are enabling smoother data flow and more consistent execution.
+However, just under one-fifth (18%) of forwarders and brokers are currently extracting value from AI through live use cases, indicating significant room for adoption growth.

 As customer expectations rise and delivery models diversify, 3PLs that invest in orchestration-led execution will be better positioned to scale operations while maintaining control, cost discipline, and service reliability.